Guides / Monitoring

 How to Monitor a JSON-RPC or Blockchain Node's Uptime

-Last updated May 2026 · ~9 min read
+Last updated June 2026 · ~9 min read

 Here is the trap with monitoring a blockchain node: the obvious check passes when the node is broken.

 You point a standard uptime monitor at your node's RPC endpoint.
 It sends a request, gets back HTTP 200, and reports the node as "up."
 Green dashboard, no alerts.
 Meanwhile the node has been stuck on the same block for two hours, is still syncing and returning stale data, or is answering every call with an error object buried inside a perfectly valid-looking JSON response.
-Everything depending on that node is failing — and your monitoring is happy.
+Everything depending on that node is failing, and your monitoring is happy.

 This guide is about closing that gap: why a status-code check is misleading for RPC endpoints, what you actually need to verify, and how to monitor a JSON-RPC or blockchain node so that "up" means usable.